Use Bindplane with Google SecOps

 Postgres is required for production deployments of Bindplane.

-Postgres is a prerequisite for operating Bindplane in HA mode.
+Postgres is a prerequisite for you operate Bindplane in HA mode.

 The number of CPU cores and available memory generally limit the performance of PostgreSQL storage backends.
 We recommend backing PostgreSQL storage with low-latency, high-throughput storage, such as solid-state drives (SSDs).